A polished service, a stellar cocktail and wine program, and a warm atmosphere in one of the city’s most beloved restaurants.

 To understand Gitanes’ identity, one must first consider its lineage.
 At the time of Gitanes’ conception, its sister restaurant (Common Eatery) had existed since 2016, a block away.
 That restaurant served excellent food and some of Ottawa’s best cocktails.
 Back then, smoked cocktails were all the craze.
 I remember Common Eatery’s bartender Jason Frederick’s perfectly concocted bourbon-forward tea-smoked cocktail “For the Love of Wakanda” which won People’s Choice at the 2018 Made With Love competition.

 The space is divided into three sections — the main dining room, a semi-private champagne room, and a cocktail area.
-Each feels distinct yet cohesive.

-Patrons reflected the same balance: some are dressed to the nines, others in casual attire, yet the room felt cohesive.
+Patrons reflected the same balance: some are dressed to the nines, others in casual attire, yet the restaurant felt cohesive.
 It is not easy to design a restaurant where champagne drinkers and sneaker-wearers both feel at home, but Gitanes succeeds.

 Among their craft cocktails are some interesting riffs on the classics: the Kill Dill Vol. 2 (19$), a dirty martini made with vodka infused in-house with dill, garlic, black pepper, and bay leaves alongside in-house chili and blue cheese oil; the Shawinigan Handshake (from the summer 2025 menu), a seasonally-available Manhattan made with Ottawa distiller’s North of 7 whisky and infused with local strawberries; and the Nouveau Riche (18$), a spicy margarita with in-house serrano and pomegranate syrup.